BaşarıGirişimcilik

 Productivity Linear, Loom, Granola (AI meeting notes)

-3. Stripe Atlas Delaware LLC: common for invoicing global clients.
-Keep Turkish tax residency with proper accounting.
+3. Stripe Atlas Delaware LLC: common for solos invoicing global clients, while keeping tax residency in their home country with proper accounting.

 90-Day Roadmap